 Our fellowship program is aimed at preparing trainees for careers as independent investigators, thus fellows spend a minimum of two years in research activities, and often extend their research training to three years.
 This extension provides fellows with additional time for course work, and, more importantly, allows them to undertake more challenging research projects.
 It is our perspective that the acquisition of high quality research skills is fundamental to a viable long-term career in academic medicine.
-The core of the trainee research experience is the pursuit of a specific project under the direct supervision a member of the faculty.
-The Yale University School of Medicine is unique in having a large group of outstanding investigators who are nationally and internationally recognized leaders in a broad range of biomedical disciplines relevant to nephrology and hypertension.
+The core of the trainee research experience is the pursuit of a specific project under the direct supervision of a member of the faculty.
+The Yale University School of Medicine is unique in having a large group of outstanding investigators who are nationally and internationally recognized leaders in abroad range of biomedical disciplines relevant to nephrology and hypertension.
 Specifically, the program includes faculty with expertise in developmental biology, molecular genetics, cell biology and experimental pathology, cellular and molecular physiology and encompasses state of the art technology and approaches.
-The overall emphasis of the program is clearly on basic science laboratory research.
+The overall emphasis of the program is on research of the highest quality, either basic or clinical.

 It is the philosophy of the program that preceptors should be chosen by trainees rather than assigned.
 To this end, each fellow is provided with extensive help in the form of information, advice and time to make a careful and deliberate selection of preceptor and project.
 The faculty pages introduce members of the sections of Pediatric Nephrology and Internal Medicine/Nephrology, their backgrounds, clinical and research interests, and representative recent publications.
 During the first six months of fellowship, each trainee will have many opportunities to meet with the faculty whose research programs are of possible interest to them, and may spend 7-10 days in their laboratories, prior to choosing a preceptor.
 Finally, each fellow will choose a preceptor with the advice and approval of the program director.
 The research training begins during the second semester of the first fellowship year.